Full spoilers for The Handmaid’s Tale Season 3.

 Why Did Serena Turn Fred In?
 The Handmaid’s Tale Betrayal Explained

 Serena turns Fred in because motherhood finally matters more to her than marriage, Gilead, or Fred’s authority.
-The betrayal is not redemption.
-It is Serena using Fred as a sacrifice when he becomes more useful to her as leverage than as a husband.
+Her betrayal is not redemption.
+It is Serena deciding that Fred is more useful as a sacrifice than as a husband.

 The Handmaid’s Tale Season 3 Ending Explained

 The Handmaid’s Tale Season 3 ends with Angel’s Flight, the rescue mission that gets children out of Gilead and into Canada.
-June and the Marthas coordinate the escape, moving children through the dark while Gilead’s power structure remains focused on itself.
-The children make it to the plane, and when they arrive in Canada, the emotional release is enormous.
+June, the Marthas, Lawrence, and others help coordinate the escape, moving children through the dark while Gilead remains focused on itself.
+The children reach the plane, and when they arrive in Canada, the emotional release is enormous.

 The ending works because it turns June’s failure to save Hannah into something larger.
-She does not get her daughter out.
+June does not get her daughter out.
 That wound remains open.
 But she does get children out.
-She gives other families the kind of rescue she still cannot give herself, and that makes the finale one of the show’s most cathartic emotional payoffs.
+She gives other families the kind of rescue she still cannot give herself, and that makes the finale one of the show’s biggest emotional payoffs.

 But the ending is not clean.
 June is shot during the escape, and the finale leaves her fate physically uncertain while making her symbolic role very clear.
 She has become the woman who got children out of Gilead.
 She has become a story people can believe in.